-Marriage-Based Green Card Lawyers in Hollywood
+Marriage-Based Green Card Attorneys in Hollywood

-A person can get a green card in the United States thru marriage to a citizen or legal permanent resident, if they are able to show to the immigration authorities that they have a valid marriage according to the immigration laws, and that their marriage is bona fide.
+A person can get a green card in the United States through marriage to a citizen or legal permanent resident, if they are able to show to the immigration authorities that they have a valid marriage according to the immigration laws, and that their marriage is bona fide.
 A bona fide marriage is the legal definition of a real marriage, meaning a marriage that was entered with the intention to cohabitate and live in a marital relationship, not with the purpose of obtaining immigration benefits.
 Couples are required to attend interviews with an immigration officer that will ask questions about their lives prior to getting married, and as a married couple.
 The interview should be simple, but the officers can be more inquisitive when there are prior marriages, age, ethnicity, or language differences.